gisbi-kim/toy-robust-backend-slam/README.md

 ### What is DCS?
 - As its name, literally, it dynamically scales the covariance.
 - At the code level, it is more easy to understand (just 4 lines are added.)
-- If $\psi$ (denoted $s$ in the original paper) is equal to $1$, it is same as the original one, which is not robust to the outlier loops.
+- Simply, $\Phi$ is a free parameter (i.e., user parameter).
+In the author's [original paper [ICRA 13)](http://www2.informatik.uni-freiburg.de/~spinello/agarwalICRA13.pdf), they changed this value from 0.1 to 10 and reported the performances for those ranges.

 ![code_ex](./DCS-ceres/docs/code_Ex.png)

+- If "psi" (denoted s in the original paper) is equal to 1, it is same as the original one, which is not robust to the outlier loops.

 - Here, the detailed exaplanation of the mathematical derivation is ommitted and refer the [original paper](http://www2.informatik.uni-freiburg.de/~spinello/agarwalICRA13.pdf)
-- Simply, $\Phi$ is a free parameter (i.e., user parameter).
-In the author's [original paper [ICRA 13)](http://www2.informatik.uni-freiburg.de/~spinello/agarwalICRA13.pdf), they changed this value from 0.1 to 10 and reported the performances for those ranges.

 ### Experimental results